Exploring Quantum Perceptron and Quantum Neural Network structures with a teacher-student scheme: Results

 We generated 10 different data sets by randomly initializing the teacher's parameters as explained earlier to obtain the average performance of the student.
 Both students are trained on those data sets and we characterize their performance with the tools mentioned earlier.
 The dashed lines in Fig.~\ref{fig2} show the average of the loss function over all the initializations of the teacher for both students.
-The re-uploading quantum model (student 2) shows good convergence (blue dashed line) for all data sets generated by the teacher, since the teacher and student have the same architecture in this Toy example.
-The average loss for the dissipative QP (student 1) (black dashed line) is larger than the single example shown in the prediction map (black solid line), which suggests some of the teacher's data sets can be learned more accurately by the student than others.
-These results are also supported by the calculation of the average relative entropy over all prediction maps which is equal to $0.247$ and $0.001$ for the dissipative QP (student 1) and the re-uploading quantum model (student 2), respectively.
+The Student - RU shows good convergence (blue dashed line) for all data sets generated by the teacher, since the teacher and student have the same architecture in this Toy example.
+The average loss for the Student - QP (black dashed line) is larger than the single example shown in the prediction map (black solid line), which suggests some of the teacher's data sets can be learned more accurately by the student than others.
+These results are also supported by the calculation of the average relative entropy over all prediction maps which is equal to $0.247$ and $0.001$ for the Student - QP and the Student - RU, respectively.
 It is worth noting here that the loss captures better the global differences in the prediction (i.e. a general off-set of the whole prediction maps), while the relative entropy captures local differences in the maps (i.e. the local minima that do not appear in one of the maps).
+For more details, we provide the explicit code used for this toy model in~\cite{Git-repo}.

-In order to have a complete comparison of the two models, we now use the dissipative QP architecture as the teacher and train again for both students (see Fig.~\ref{fig2-appendix} in Appendix).
+In order to have a complete comparison of the two models, we now use the QP architecture as the teacher and train again for both students (see Fig.~\ref{fig2-appendix} in Appendix).
 The average loss for both students converges to similar low values (see Fig.~\ref{fig2-appendix} in Appendix) and we have a high accuracy score $~0.9$ of both students.
-The average relative entropy is approximately equal to zero for both students ( $0.0002$ for the dissipative QP and $0.0013$ for the re-uploading quantum model).
-These results suggest that the dissipative QP generates simpler data structures and both architectures can learn them.
+The average relative entropy is approximately equal to zero for both students ( $0.0002$ for the QP and $0.0013$ for the RU).
+These results suggest that the QP generates simpler data structures and both architectures can learn them.